 Habitat for Humanity – helps build homes for low-income families

 Taproot Foundation – An organization that provides pro-bono consulting to non-profit organizations

 Joining a mothers’ club is one of the best ways to meet other moms.
 Mothers’ clubs organize many events including dinners with other moms, outings, playgroups, babysitting co-ops, parent education talks, stroller walks, etc.

 510 Families Provides resources for meeting other moms in the East Bay

 Lamorinda Mother’s Club – A mothers’ club for mothers in Lafayette, Orinda and Moraga.

-The UC Berkeley Parents Network – Besides an incredibly thorough listing of local resources, this site has advice on many specific topics.
+Berkeley Parents Network – Besides an incredibly thorough listing of local resources, this site has advice on many specific topics.
 Visit parents.berkeley.edu/subscribe.html to join and receive their newsletters.